-The Counseling and Wellness Center is committed to helping students meet the challenges of life they may experience during college.
-Our professional team of licensed counselors and graduate trainees provide time-limited individual, couples and group counseling for students and referral services for those requiring specialized or longer treatment.
-These services are provided free of charge to students enrolled in classes at Saint Martin's University.
+Our professional team of licensed counselors and graduate trainees provide time-limited individual and group counseling, crisis intervention, consultation, wellness workshops, care coordination and referral services for those requiring specialized or longer-term treatment.
+All services are provided free of charge to undergraduate and graduate students enrolled in classes at Saint Martin's University.

-For appointments, students can call 360-412-6123, email CounselingCWC@stmartin.edu, or stop by the Lynch Center - Building 4.
-The hours of operation are from 9 - 5, Monday through Friday.
-Over the holidays, semester breaks and the summer, the hours and scope of services are reduced and includes crisis intervention, consultation, and trainings.
+For appointments, students can call 360-412-6123, email CounselingCWC@stmartin.edu, or stop by the Saint Raphael Center - Building 4.
+The hours of operation are from 9 - 5, Monday through Friday; some workshops and groups are provided in evening hours.
+Over the holidays and semester breaks the CWC is closed.
+During the summer, the hours and scope of services are reduced.